-Inventor Robert H. Dennard was Born Sept.
-5, 1932, in Terrell.
+Inventor Robert H. Dennard was born September 5, 1932, in Terrell, Texas.
 An engineer, Dennard invented the one-transistor cell for dynamic random-access memory (DRAM) and developed scaling principles that led to improvements in the performance of mini integrated circuits.
 These innovations spurred three decades of growth in the computer industry.

-Dennard studied electrical engineering at Southern Methodist University in Dallas and received a PhD from Carnegie Mellon University in Pittsburgh in 1958 and joined International Business Machines (IBM) the same year.
+Dennard studied electrical engineering at Southern Methodist University in Dallas and received a PhD from Carnegie Mellon University in Pittsburgh in 1958.
+He joined International Business Machines (IBM) the same year.
 At IBM, he worked on memory and logic circuits, data communication, and microelectronics.

 The DRAM contained only one transistor, which was a major improvement over other types of computer memory.
 Dennard received a patent for the DRAM in 1968, one of four dozen patents earned during his 50-year career.

 Dennard received the National Medal of Technology and Invention in 1988 and joined the National Inventors Hall of Fame in 1997.
-He lives in Yorktown Heights, New York, where he's been leading research in microelectronics since 1963.
-(Information from Britannica.com)
+He lives in Yorktown Heights, New York, where he continues leading research in microelectronics.